 Rosemary essential oil is known as The Dew of the Sea.
 Rosemary is a favorite essential oil with many uses in herbal medicine and aromatherapy.
 It is sometimes called the “dew of the sea.”
 Rosemary essential oil has a distinctive scent and is the most stimulating of all essential oils.
 It is strong, clean, refreshing, uplifting, and slightly minty with a hint of pine.
 Rosemary essential oil is distilled from the leaves of the plant.

 Rosemary essential oil has a tightening effect on the skin due to its astringent properties.
-It is useful in the treatment of acne, dandruff, greasy scalp, itchy scalp, varicose veins, and sagging skin.
+It is useful in the treatment of skin problems like acne, dandruff, greasy scalp, itchy scalp, varicose veins, and sagging skin.
 It is often used to promote hair growth and to prevent premature balding.
 Regular use of rosemary oil helps stimulate hair follicles resulting in stronger hair.
 Rosemary oil also slows down the graying of hair.
 When treating scalp problems, combine with tea tree oil and dilute with water for a rinse or oil for a treatment.
 Do not use essential oils without diluting them first.

 Rosemary essential oil energizes and stimulates the central nervous system.
 It clears the head, aids memory, relieves headaches, and can stop migraines associated with gastric upsets.
 Rosemary essential oil helps rid the body of cellulite and excess water.
 It helps gout and relieves tired aching muscles.
 Rosemary is also useful when treating anemia - combine with sweet marjoram for best results.